TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/007_Github_Actions.md

 ### Deploy by Committing

-Now when you do a commit, you will see your cloud starter getting build and deployed through the action:
+Now when you do a commit, you will see your cloud application getting build and deployed through the action:

 ![TCLI_Show_Links](imgs/007_Deployed.png#zoom)